Learn the Fundamentals of Workplace Relations with the Australian Higher Education Industrial

 Workplace relations practitioners who are relatively new to the sector and/or new to a workplace relations role.
 Staff who would like to update and refresh their skills in industrial / workplace relations.

-Our dedicated team of industrial relations practitioners and education professionals are committed to sharing their experience and equipping you with current industry knowledge.
-To find out more about our team of qualified practitioners, with years of experience in the higher education sector, visit Meet our Team.
+Our dedicated team of industrial relations practitioners and education professionals is committed to sharing their experience and equipping you with current industry knowledge.
+To find out more about our team of qualified practitioners, with years of experience in the higher education sector, view our expert team.